H3AR7B3A7/SF-Assignment/README.md

     print # of mails
         total = recruitment + spam + sales + reception
         print: total, recruitment, spam, sales, reception
-        // can print to csv file to save data and do more calc by adding collumn
+        // Can print to csv file to save data
+        // This csv can be consumed by some other code and do more calc by adding collumns
+        // For example (current - previous) for data on 1 loop

 ## Multiple threads
 Things we could try to optimize: